T2 road (Zambia): Muchinga Province

-The T2 road begins from Zambia's Border Post with Tanzania near Tunduma as the Tanzam Highway.
+The T2 road begins from Zambia's border post with Tanzania near Tunduma as the Tanzam Highway and Great North Road.
 On the Tanzanian side, it is the T1 road to Iringa and Dar es Salaam.
 It starts by meeting the northern terminus of the M14 road (which connects to the Mafinga Hills) before passing south-west through the town centre of Nakonde.

 From Nakonde, the T2 goes southwards for 86 km to the town of Isoka.
-After Isoka, the road goes south-west for 263 km, bypassing Chinsali (Muchinga Province's Capital), through Shiwang'andu District (where it bypasses Lake Ishiba Ng'andu and the Shiwa Ngandu Estate), to the town of Mpika, where it meets the southern terminus of the M1 road from Kasama and Mbala.
-The name Great North Road used to apply to the M1 road up to the Mbala Border with Tanzania, but the name has since been given to the T2 road to Nakonde, due to its direct route to important Towns in Tanzania.
+From Isoka, the road goes south-west for 263 km, bypassing Chinsali (Muchinga Province's Capital), through Shiwang'andu District (where it bypasses Lake Ishiba Ng'andu and the Shiwa Ngandu Estate), to the town of Mpika, where it meets the southern terminus of the M1 road from Kasama and Mbala.
+The name Great North Road used to apply to the M1 road up to the Mbala Border with Tanzania, but the name has since been given to the T2 road to Nakonde, due to its direct route to important towns in Tanzania.